Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Be sure food is stored safely to avoid mold and contamination.
-Choose sealed containers that rodents can't easy chew their way into.
+Choose sealed containers that rodents can't easily chew their way into.

 If you notice overcrowding at your feeder, consider putting up another to alleviate the problem.
 This reduces the chances of any disease spreading among your visiting birds.

 Attract More Birds to Your Yard!

 Creating a backyard bird habitat will bring new visitors into your yard, and may start you off on a lifelong journey of discovery of the natural world.
 Inviting birds onto your property is rewarding, and good for the birds if you do it right.
 Soon you’ll find yourself with a bird guide in your hand, trying to identify that colorful thing flitting around your birdbath.

 Good luck and have fun when creating your backyard bird habitat, and congratulations on the decision to do your part for the conservation of the songbird population.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Cyrille Turatsinze on August 10, 2020: